isomerpages/moh-vaccinegov/pages/faq.md

 							<label for="question-1-4" class="tab-label">How do I register for mRNA vaccination?</label>
 						<div class="tab-content">
 							<p>Under the National Vaccination Programme, children/wards below 18 must have the consent of their parents/guardians to receive their vaccination.<br><br>
-All eligible individuals can walk into any vaccination centre (VC) offering mRNA vaccines for their primary vaccination series and booster doses, without an appointment, <strong>any day of the week, before 7pm</strong>.
+All eligible individuals can walk into any vaccination centre (VC) Individuals aged 12 to 17 may walk into any VC or Joint Testing Vaccination Centre (JTVC) for their primary vaccination series and booster doses without an appointment.
 This means:<br><br>
 								<span>• Children <strong>aged 5 to 11</strong> may walk in with their parents/guardians to any paediatric VC</span><br>
-								<span>• Individuals <strong>aged 12 to 17</strong> may walk in to any VC offering the Pfizer-BioNTech/Comirnaty vaccine
+								<span>• Individuals <strong>aged 12 to 17</strong> may walk in to any VC or JTVC offering the Pfizer-BioNTech/Comirnaty</span><br><br>
-Individuals aged 18 and above may walk in to any VC offering mRNA vaccines</span><br><br>
 								All children below the age of 18 must bring a duly completed and signed hard or electronic copy of the parental consent form, which can be downloaded <a href="https://www.go.gov.sg/parcf/">here</a>.<br><br>
-								Individuals <strong>aged 18 and above</strong> may walk in to any VC offering mRNA vaccines.<br><br>
+								Individuals <strong>aged 18 and above</strong> may walk in to any VC or JTVC.<br><br>
 Seniors aged 60 years and above may also walk into any of the Polyclinics or participating Public Health Preparedness Clinics to receive their vaccination, without an appointment.<br><br>
-								Alternatively, you may register here for your first vaccination dose.
-An SMS with a personalised booking link will be sent to your registered mobile number to book an appointment on the National Appointment System.<br><br>
 								</p>
 							</div>
 					</div>